 - Phytophthora cinnamomi (Dieback): an introduced pathogen that is widespread in the southwest and urban areas of Perth.
 This pathogen has a very wide host range, with more than 2,300 species of Western Australian native plants considered to be susceptible; - Phytophthora multivora: an emerging pathogen that is described from natural ecosystems in Australia.
-It impacts Eucalyptus marginata (Jarrah), Eucalyptus gomphocephala (Tuart), Agonis flexuosa (WA peppermint) and Corymbia calophylla (Marri); - Phytophthora nicotianae: a soil-borne pathogen which was identified as affecting herbaceous and woody plants used within agriculture and horticulture; however, it is now established within natural ecosystems of Western Australia; - Quambalaria coyrecup (Marri Canker): a canker disease that impacts Corymbia calophylla (Marri) and amenity planted Corymbia ficifolia (Red Flowering Gum).
-Once impacted by the disease, trees do not appear to recover; and, - Fusarium fungus (associated with Polyphagous shot-hole borer): Fusarium fungus (which has a symbiotic relationship with polyphagous shot-hole borer) kills vascular tissue in susceptible trees causing Fusarium dieback and tree death. - Armillaria fungus is an endemic parasitic fungus that can infect the roots of most shrub and tree species, eventually killing them.
+It impacts Eucalyptus marginata (Jarrah), Eucalyptus gomphocephala (Tuart), Agonis flexuosa (WA peppermint) and Corymbia calophylla (Marri); - Phytophthora nicotianae: a soil-borne pathogen which was identified as affecting herbaceous and woody of Western Australia; - Quambalaria covrecup (Marri Canker): a canker disease that impacts Corymbia calophylla (Marri) and amenity planted Corymbia ficifolia (Red Flowering Gum).
+Once impacted by the disease, trees do not appear to recover; and, - dieback and tree death. - Armillaria fungus is an endemic parasitic fungus that can infect the roots of most shrub and tree species, eventually killing them.